Anya Wu: Acting career

 Wu made her film debut in Andrew Lau's Born to Be King (1999), playing Nanako.

 In 2001, Wu participated in many films, such as Cop on a Mission, Runaway and 2000.

 Wu rose to fame after portraying Katt in the Hong Kong action-thriller film Naked Weapon (2002).
 She received positive reviews.

 In 2008, Wu was cast in the film Kung Fu Killer, an American Kung Fu film starring David Carradine, Daryl Hannah and Osric Chau.

 In 2009, Wu starred in the romantic comedy film Chengdu, I Love You, alongside Guo Tao, Tan Sitar and Huang Xuan.

 In 2011, Wu played the lead role in Mysterious Island, a Chinese horror film starring Yang Mi, Jordan Chan and Hayama Hiro.

 Personal life

+In 2002, she was arrested together with Hong Kong artist William So in Taipei on suspicion of taking and possessing ecstasy.
+He claimed that he had just ingested ecstasy by mistake, and was sentenced to 11 days of rehab at the Taipei Detention Center, Agency of Corrections, Ministry of Justice in New Taipei City.

 Wu married Chinese entrepreneur Kong Zhong (孔众), a direct male-line descendant of Confucius, their son, Aditya Kong (孔垂燊), was born in January 2013.
 They had another son, Kiran Kong who was born in April 2016.